LinkedIn Messaging Overwhelm: 7 Tools That Actually Work

 Key Features:

-• Organizes conversations with custom tags and advanced filters
+• Contact Tagging: Organize connections with custom tags and advanced filters

-• Adds notes and reminders to contacts without leaving the chat view
+• Notes: Add notes and context to contacts without leaving the chat view

 Best For: Professionals who need CRM-like functionality—tagging, notes, and organization—directly within their LinkedIn workflow.